MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 ## Career Coach requirements

-To turn on Career Coach for your educational institution, review the requirements to get Career Coach up and running below.
+Review the requirements below to get Career Coach set up for your institution.

 ### Technical requirements